Simple Homogeneous Structures and Indiscernible Sequence Invariants: and in stable and simple theories

 \begin{definition} $M\in \hat \bK_0$ {\em has finite closures} with respect to $(\bK_0,\prec)$ if for every finite $A \subseteq M$ there is a finite $B \prec M$ with $A \subseteq B$. \end{definition}

-For rational coefficients both $\leq$ and $\leq_*$ have finite extensions that are `strong -- i.e. `closed in the universe', but for $\leq$ such extensions are not bounded in size while it unique for $\leq_*$.
+For rational coefficients both $\leq$ and $\leq_*$ have finite extensions that are ``strong" -- i.e. ``closed in the universe", but for $\leq$ such extensions are not bounded in size, while in practice (see the next section), they are bounded in size for $\leq_*$.
 For irrational coefficients $\leq$ need not have finite closures.

 The crucial distinction between the two is that while for rational coefficients both satisfy Definition~\ref{predim}.iv), only $\leq_*$ has a unique minimal $*$-strong extension which can then be thought of as a $*$-closure\footnote{This is often, somewhat misleadingly, called a $d$-closure, since it is the choice of strong, not of $d$ which determines the precise closure.}.